 Turin has a history of industry and tourism.
 It is the headquarters of some of Italy’s best known industrial brands: Fiat, Cafferel and Martini & Rossi.
 It is also the location of some of the world’s most popular tourism attractions: the Museo Egizio (Egyptian), the Museo Nazional Dell’ Automobile (National Automobile Museum) and the famous Shroud of Turin, believed to be the cloth Jesus was buried in.

-Few communities have a Lavazza in their backyard, but most have a cluster of small food and beverage companies, or start-ups in a specialty kitchen program, that can provide tenants for a food and beverage Industrial Theme Park.
-With good marketing, hard work and time, your Industrial Theme Park can be just as effective as the Museo Lavazza.
-If you are fortunate enough to have a recognized food or beverage manufacturer in your community, and they are co-operative and the logistics make sense, make them the anchor of your Industrial Theme Park.
+Few communities have a Lavazza in their backyard, but most have a cluster of small food and beverage companies, or start-ups in a specialty kitchen program, that can provide tenants for a food and beverage Themed Food Park.
+With good marketing, hard work and time, your Themed Food Park can be just as effective as the Museo Lavazza.
+If you are fortunate enough to have a recognized food or beverage manufacturer in your community, and they are co-operative and the logistics make sense, make them the anchor of your Theme Food Park.
 It will be good for them and the community.